Skip To Main Content

 Students discuss traditional modern and historical art, but we also place a heavy emphasis on artwork created by historically marginalized populations including female artists, queer artists, and artists of color.
 After completing Studio Art in Grade 9, students select from many unique electives including Photography, Advanced Photography, Advanced Studio, Ceramics, Advanced Ceramics, Art of the Assemblage, and the Art Major, which concludes with the creation of a portfolio and a senior art show.

 Lincoln is home to several signature electives—the only school in the state to offer these opportunities.
 In Life Drawing and Figurative Sculpture, students learn about anatomy while drawing and constructing the three-dimensional forms alongside an on-site model.
-In Art of the Assemblage, students learn how to engineer sculptures or garments out of recycled materials and found objects as a part of STYLEWEEK New England.
+In Art of the Assemblage, students learn how to engineer sculptures or garments out of recycled materials and found objects.
 And jewelry and metalworking are offered through our relationship with the Providence Steel Yard

 SEE COURSE CATALOG